NextronSystems/thor-manual/usage/special-scan-modes.rst

 modules, including "FileScan", "Registry", "Services", "Registry Hives" and "EVTX Scan".

-By setting the flags ``--all-module-lookback --lookback 2`` you instruct THOR to scan only elements that have been created or modified during the last 2 days.
+By setting the flags ``--global-lookback --lookback 2`` you instruct THOR to scan only elements that have been created or modified during the last 2 days.
 This reduces the scan duration significantly.